 Sources of procurement spend data

 The process of aggregating and validating the data takes time and patience.
-It is also not an event, but rather a repeatable process that ensures that you always have the most up-to-date information available.
+It is also not an event but rather a repeatable process ensuring that you always have the most up-to-date information.
 This may be the ideal time to implement a spend analysis software solution designed for this purpose.

-At the highest level, spend data can be analysed simply in many ways.
+At the highest level, spend data can be analyzed simply in many ways.
 For example:

 - total expenditure by supplier

 - number of suppliers by commodity